Downsized Dutch banks start again in tough local market

 AMSTERDAM Dutch banks ABN Amro and ING, once the pride of Amsterdam's international financial hub, are emerging from government bailouts to face a very different future in their local markets.

-Both banks cost their country nearly 32 billion euros (£26.74 billion) to prevent a collapse during the financial crisis.
+Both banks cost their country nearly 40 billion euros to prevent a collapse during the financial crisis.
 Both are close to repaying their debts and standing alone again.
 But having reshaped the international units that got them into trouble, both now have to work out how to profit in a weak local economy and an industry stifled by some of Europe's toughest regulations.

 "If growth was your main objective then you've got a difficulty in this market," says Koos Timmermans, vice-chairman for banking at ING.